kashifrazzaqui/gitstats/README.md

 - `--until`: Only consider commits older than this date (format: YYYY-MM-DD)
 - `--branch`: Analyze only a specific branch
 - `--exclude`: Comma-separated list of file patterns to exclude
+- `--show-emails`: Show email addresses in the output table to help debug name consolidation issues

 ### Examples